‘Good morning, esteemed Mrs Ossai, ‘ a polite WhatsApp message from an executive MBA student interrupted my workflow.

 Despite expertise or other brilliance, without a defined structure in writing, ideas meander, arguments weaken, and the overall impact dwindles.

-As a professional, executive or leader, your writing has a greater chance of getting the desired result when you first craft the two-step structure below to guide your piece.
+As a professional, executive or leader, your writing has a greater chance of getting the desired result when you devise a system to guide your piece.

 Therefore, to ensure your ideas land with the precision you need, start with the first step.